GSA/piv-guides/_engineering/02_ssh.md

 1. To log into the remote server, enter:

     ```
-	    ssh -I /usr/lib64/opensc-pkcs11.so <remote-host>
+	    ssh -I /usr/lib64/opensc-pkcs11.so <username>@<remote-host>
+    ```
+If you do not want to specify the opensc-pkcs11.so using the -I for ssh command, you can update the /etc/ssh_config file.

+    ```
+	    PKCS11Provider /usr/lib64/opensc-pkcs11.so
     ```

 1. At the PIV card password prompt, enter your **PIN** to open the **remote-host shell prompt**.

 {% include alert-warning.html heading = "The card reader may flash. **Do not** remove the PIV until the login process has been completed." %}

 ## Configure a linux Server